cardano-scaling/website/monthly/2024-04-monthly.md

 Our approach to testing is similar to when we implemented the basic protocol: end-to-end tests ensure overall integration, while property-based mutation tests ensure individual validators work correctly.
 This time, however, we are also looking at stateful property-based testing of _many_ sequences of transactions (see [this task](https://github.com/input-output-hk/hydra/issues/1390) and [this module](https://github.com/input-output-hk/hydra/blob/feature/incremental-decommit/hydra-node/test/Hydra/Chain/Direct/TxTraceSpec.hs) on the `feature/incremental-decommit` branch).

 ### Hydra /commit endpoint enhancements

-We are about to release a refactor on the /commit endpoint which provides greater configurability for drafting commit txs, allowing for adjustments to the transaction context, which is crucial for real-world scenarios involving transaction validity checks, required signers, etc.
+We are about to release a refactor on the `/commit` endpoint which provides greater control for drafting commit txs, allowing for adjustments to the transaction context, which is crucial for real-world scenarios involving transaction validity checks, required signers, etc.

 This refactor changes the endpoint to now accept a "blueprint" tx, CBOR-encoded, along with the UTxO, JSON-encoded.
 The UTxO is used to resolve inputs spent in the transaction, and the "blueprint tx" serves as the foundation for creating the resulting drafted commit tx, retaining anything that complies with the requirements of a valid head commit transaction.